MohamedLamineAllal/binance-client/README.md

 All fixed!

 More work is taken to make everything consistent and up to date with the official API.
+It will take a bit of time.
+As i'm doing that progressively.

+You can help by pointing out the inconsistent data.
+And i'm open to any suggestions.
+Fill PR too if you can.